brendonco/grunt-phantom-jasmine/README.md

 * runjasmine2.js: redirect the output to console.
 * remote url: e.g. http://localhost:8080/test/SpecRunner.html

+#### How to use grunt-phantom-jasmine can be found at (testing-grunt-phantom-jasmine)[https://github.com/brendonco/testing-grunt-phantom-jasmine].

 ## Release History
 * 2016-10-14   v0.1.2   Official Release.
 * 2016-10-14   v0.1.1   Fixed grunt configuration for finding phantomjs.